terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `enable_scan_listener` - (Optional) Indicates whether to enable the scan listener access rule.
 This is only configurable with a RAC instance

 * `enable_rac_ons` - (Optional) Indicates whether to enable the rac ons access rule.
 This is only configurable with a RAC instance.

+Standby supports the following:

+* `availability_domain` - (Required) Name of the availability domain within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

+* `subnet` - (Required) Name of the subnet within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

 Instantiate from Backup supports the following: